Japanese jazz

-In present-day Japan, jazz has become more of an alternative genre, it is no longer as popular, but still retains the largest proportion of jazz fans in the world.
-Jazu Kissa (literally jazz café), dedicated spaces were aficionados gather to listen to recorded jazz, appeared in the 1950s and 60s around Japan.
-A phenomena unique to the country, roughly 600 Jazu Kissa are scattered around the nation in present-day Japan, and there are even Jazu Kissa where conversation is prohibited.
+In present-day Japan, jazz has become more of an alternative genre.
+It is no longer as popular, but retains the largest proportion of jazz fans in the world.
+Jazu Kissa (literally jazz café), dedicated spaces where aficionados gather to listen to jazz records, appeared in the 1950s and 60s.
+A phenomenon unique to the country, there are roughly 600 Jazu Kissa in present-day Japan, including some where conversation is prohibited.
 Recently, there has also been an increase in Jazu Kissa in rural areas.
-Famous contemporary Japanese jazz musicians include Hiromi Uehara, Kyoto Jazz Massive, United Future Organization, Soil & "Pimp" Sessions, and Fox Capture Plan, among others.
+Contemporary Japanese jazz musicians include Hiromi Uehara, Kyoto Jazz Massive, United Future Organization and Soil & "Pimp" Sessions.

-Attempts at fusing jazz with Japanese culture in the United States are instead commonly termed Asian-American jazz.